Dreaming-Codes/Dreaming-Codes/README.md

 - PHP
 - Go

-I enjoy creating Minecraft mods and Fivem/Cfx scripts.
+I enjoy creating Minecraft mods ~and Fivem/Cfx scripts~.
 I'm also looking forward to the release of Hytale and hope to become a modder for that game as well!

 ## Projects